Perspective | With WWIII looming, the trucker ‘convoy’ is demanding our attention. But what do they want?

 There’s also a big picture of him, looking like a sea captain who moonlights as Santa.
 You’d think he was running for office.
 Actually, he tried — at least four times.
 But he was kicked off the Scranton mayoral ballot each time over felony convictions, according to one of the lawsuits he filed in the Commonwealth Court of Pennsylvania to get back on the ballot.

-He told me he’s mad at “Nancy Pelosi’s Gestapo” and “that whacko mayor of D.C.” and “the federaleez.”
+He told me he’s mad at “Nancy Pelosi’s Gestapo” and “that wacko mayor of D.C.” and “the federales.”
 His people are “unified,” “invincible,” “standing up and fighting.”
 But details on what they’re fighting for are scant.

 The list of things we’re all paying attention to right now is long.
 But here we are, spending energy and money on these convoys and their free-floating grievances and nonspecific demands, as sensible as a toddler’s temper tantrum.